 If you have 41 weeks’ service or more by the expected week of birth, you are entitled to College Maternity Pay, which is 18 weeks at full pay (i.e. calculated before any salary sacrifice has been made), followed by 21 weeks at the Statutory Maternity Pay (SMP) (current rates of SMP), followed by a maximum of 13 weeks unpaid leave.

 You should notify your line manager that you are pregnant as soon as possible so that a Risk Assessment can be undertaken.

-Once you have received your MATB1 form (after 21 weeks of pregnancy), you must inform your HR contact and arrange a Maternity meeting.
+Once you have received your MATB1 form (after 21 weeks of pregnancy), you must inform the HR Staff Hub and arrange a Maternity meeting.